Iceland–Spain relations: History

 in Reykjavík and the Ambassador of Iceland in France is accredited as Ambassador in Madrid.

+Iceland opened its embassy in Madrid on 1 December 2025.

 Diplomatic relations

 Bilateral relations are diplomatic, relatively limited, although contacts are made periodically on matters of common interest.
 In the 1980s there was an exchange of State visits: in 1985, the then President of Iceland, Vigdis Finnborgadóttir, made a visit to Spain that was returned by the Kings of Spain in 1989.
 On 17–20 February 2014, the Icelandic president paid a visit to Madrid and Barcelona, in which he held an interview with the King.